 Like this travel guide?
 Check out my 2019 guide to see some other amazing places in the Dominican Republic not listed on here!

-Local Tours Around the Dominican Republic
+Local Tours of Amazing Dominican Republic Attractions

 - Dominican Heritage Tour: Includes Santo Domingo, Monte Plata, Pedernales, Barahona, and Jarabacoa!